 He led the architectural team on Dublin’s Metro North.
 The Railway Procurement Agency subsequently appointed him interim chief architect for the Railway Order planning process, including public consultation on architecture and urban design, and presentation of the scheme to a national public enquiry.

 John provides project advisory services to transport authorities, including Dubai Roads & Transport Authority, Metro Jeddah, Qatar Railways and the Swedish Transport Administration.
 He is a member of Transport Infrastructure Ireland’s Expert Panel.

 He qualified at the Bartlett School of Architecture & Planning, University College London.
 He has a PhD in Design Research from the Royal College of Art.

-Stephen James is Head of Bridge Design and has 25 years’ experience in infrastructure architecture and public realm design.
+Stephen James is Director of Bridge Design and has 25 years’ experience in infrastructure architecture and public realm design.

 He was a Design Architect at Alsop Architects, working on North Greenwich Station on the Jubilee Line Extension and Paddington Station on Crossrail.

 He was a Project Director at Foster and Partners for the Hong Kong Airport Express Railway and MTR Stations.